-Launched in May 2017, Music for Mental Wealth is a community interest company dedicated to the prevention and relief of mental health problems in the music industry.
+Launched in May 2017, Music for Mental Wealth is a community interest company dedicated to the prevention of mental health challenges in the music industry.

 For more information about our services visit: Coaching & workshops

 Christine Brown – Executive Director

 With an early career at Decca Records and a nine-year tenure at music charity Help Musicians UK (HMUK), where she rose up the ranks from a temp to Director of External Affairs, Christine has a wealth of experience within the music industry.